Four killed in car crashes during Arctic cold snap as snow and ice warnings extended

 Eligible households receive the money after the average temperature has been recorded as, or is forecast to be, 0C or below over seven consecutive days in their area.

-Cold weather payments have been triggered in areas across the North West, including in Rochdale, Greater Manchester, in parts of the southwest, such as near Exeter, and in Nottingham in the East Midlands, among others.
+Cold weather payments have been triggered in areas across the northwest, including in Rochdale, Greater Manchester, in parts of the southwest, such as near Exeter, and in Nottingham in the East Midlands, among others.

 Parts of Powys in east-central Wales, Oxfordshire and Herefordshire, also have affected postcodes.